 Turf scrubbers are complex to install and dial in.
 They require a separate pump and are best run in a sump.
 They are expensive and you have to remove the algae every 7-14 days.
 This can be messy and smelly.
 If you have a sump and some very high nitrate levels, this could be the best nitrate remover for you.

 - Can eliminate nitrates to extreme low levels

 - Complex to install

 - Maintenance is messy and smelly

 Seachem Denitrate is a biological media that has the ability to house anaerobic bacteria.
-Anaerobic are achieved by the porous nature of this media and the ability to have areas depleted of oxygen that creates these anaerobic pockets.
-It functions are both basic biological media and nitrated reducing media since it is a dual purpose media.
+Anaerobic bacteria can survive because of the porous nature of this media.
+It allows for areas to be depleted of oxygen which is what creates these anaerobic pockets.
+It functions as both basic biological media and nitrate reducing media since it is a dual purpose media.

-This product from SeaChem is the same as SeaChem Matrix, which we will discuss next.
-The main difference between the two is that media for Denitrate is smaller, making it far easier for your power filters to house it.
+This product from SeaChem is basically the same as SeaChem Matrix, which I will discuss next.
+The main difference between the two nitrate removers is that the media for SeaChem Denitrate is smaller, making it far easier for your power filters to house it.
 It is one of the few nitrate removing media here that will fit and be functional in a power filter.
 There is also a big advantage with SeaChem products in general.
 They are readily available online and in stores.

-This 1 liter package will work for up to 50 gallons.
+This 1 liter package will work for a larger size tank up to 50 gallons.
 It is a permanent solution and the price is reasonable for its capacity.
-Because it is a permanent solution, it will need to establish first before any results can be seen.
-Given it's availability, it's a great choice to pick up if you are using a power filter.
+Because it is a permanent nitrate remover solution, it will need to establish first before any results can be seen.
+Given its availability, it’s a great choice for your fish tank if you are using a power filter.

 - Biological based